liangshiweigithub/update/Vulkan-3.md

    Process of deferred shading:

-   +  The first subpass draws the geometry with shaders that fill the G-buffer: store diffuse color in one texture, normal vectors in another, shininess in depth in yet another.
+   +  The first subpass draws the geometry with shaders that fill the G-buffer: store diffuse color in one texture, normal vectors in another, shininess and depth in yet another.
    + Next for each light source, drawing is performed that reads some of the data(normal vectors, shininess, depth/position), calculates lighting and stores it in another texture.
    +  Final pass aggregates lighting data with diffuse color.